rust-lang/rust/docs/dev/README.md

 should be enough to get you started!

-To learn more about how rust-analyzer works, see [./architecture.md](./architecture.md) document.
+To learn more about how rust-analyzer works, see [./architecture.md](./architecture.md).
 It also explains the high-level layout of the source code.
 Do skim through that document.

 We also publish rustdoc docs to pages: https://rust-analyzer.github.io/rust-analyzer/ide/.
-Note though, that internal documentation is very incomplete.
+Note though, that the internal documentation is very incomplete.

 Various organizational and process issues are discussed in this document.

 # Getting in Touch

-Rust Analyzer is a part of [RLS-2.0 working group](https://github.com/rust-lang/compiler-team/tree/6a769c13656c0a6959ebc09e7b1f7c09b86fb9c0/working-groups/rls-2.0).
+rust-analyzer is a part of [RLS-2.0 working group](https://github.com/rust-lang/compiler-team/tree/6a769c13656c0a6959ebc09e7b1f7c09b86fb9c0/working-groups/rls-2.0).
 Discussion happens in this Zulip stream: